WHAT TO EXPECT ON AN ATLANTIC WALRUS HUNT

 Atlantic walrus hunting in Nunavut gives you a chance to experience truly unique hunting conditions, Arctic culture, and a one-of-a-kind quarry amidst the glory of endless days.
 Contact our consultant at the top of the page or fill out the form on the right to book your trip now.

 $12,500 depending on tag availability at the time of booking.
-Call for current price quote.
+Call for a current price quote.

 Up to 5 days of hunting in Nunavut.